uncg-csc340/su24-individual-hw1/README.md

 ## Step Five: Create your own branch.
     git checkout -b [ BRANCH NAME ]
 > where [ BRANCH NAME ] is your first initial and last name, e.g. John Doe would be jdoe, mine is sntini.
+No brackets!

 ## Step Six: Open the project folder in IntelliJ.
 > In the main class, make your edits by changing appendText to an intro paragraph about yourself.
 Do not directly edit the about-me.txt file.